Close Menu

 The toothbrush came out, and my toddler turned into a tiny wrestling champion.

-You probably know this scene.
-Your kid sees the toothbrush and suddenly acts like you’re trying to feed them poison.
+Your kid sees the toothbrush and suddenly acts like you are trying to feed them poison.

-Mouth clamped shut.
 Head whipping side to side.
-Sometimes screaming.
-Always exhausting.

 I tried everything.
 Different flavored toothpaste.
-Silly songs.

-Straight-up sticker bribery.
 Nothing stuck longer than a day or two.

 Then one random evening, I spotted his favorite stuffed poodle sitting in the toy corner, and something clicked.

 Before I get into what actually worked, I had to figure out why my son was fighting me so hard.
-He wasn’t trying to be difficult.

 Something about toothbrushing just genuinely freaked him out.

-Here’s what I think was going on in his little head.
+Here is what I think was going on in his little head.

 The Stuffed Animal Trick (How It Actually Works)